There is a Critical Need to Establish Music Education and Nurture Talent at Primary Level

 Simon Dutton, Founder and CEO of Paritor

-The steady decline of music education at GCSE and A-level in the UK has been brought into the spotlight recently, with reports that uptake in GCSE music has dropped by 23% over the past eight years and that one-fifth of schools have stopped offering the subject at GCSE altogether.
+The steady decline of music tuition at GCSE and A-level in the UK has been brought into the spotlight recently, with reports that uptake in GCSE music has dropped by 23% over the past eight years and that one-fifth of schools have stopped offering the subject at GCSE altogether.
 According to research from Birmingham City University, the typical A-level music class now has just three students.

 These alarming statistics beg the question, why are fewer students choosing to study music?
 Sadly, the issue is that the choice is not theirs.